 Around the time the lighthouses were built and first in operation, four pilot’s cottages were also constructed on the island.
 The pilots would guide the ships in to the straits, as well as operating a lifeboat from the island, along with volunteers from nearby Newborough.
 Two of the four cottages have been restored, one which houses an exhibition.

-I recently read that a reality show is due to be filmed there this autumn, where people will live on the island in conditions as they would have done when the cottages were inhabited.
+I recently read that a reality show is due to be filmed, where people will live on the island in conditions as they would have done when the cottages were inhabited.

 A cannon is also located nearby, which would have been used to summon the lifeboat crews when required.